GeorgeSchiro/tvProfileExamples/README.md

 This class is heavily used in every "GeorgeSchiro" project on GitHub.
 So those projects serve as real-life examples as well.

-The tvProfile class is included within this solution of examples projects as a CS file as well as a DLL file (ie. "tvToolbox.Net.dll").
+The tvProfile class is included within this solution of example projects as a CS file as well as a DLL file (ie. "tvToolbox.Net.dll").
 Only the CS file is actually referenced in these projects, but either can be used.
 The DLL is included here to allow support for non-C# applications (eg. VB).